 However, your insurance company may try to pay you less than the amount you are owed, or they could deny your claim altogether.

 With our personal injury team on your side, we can communicate with the insurer and negotiate a settlement that meets your needs.
 We will not allow an uncooperative insurer to delay your case’s progression or success.
-If we are unable to negotiate a fair settlement, we will take your case to arbitration against the insurance carrier.

 Look Outside of the Box